dataluscorp/browser/browser/components/newtab/docs/v2-system-addon/data_events.md

 This records whether a branch's targeting is satisfied for Messaging System experiments.
 All qualified branch ID(s) will be recorded in the `extra_keys` for each active experiment, and the event `value` will be the experiment ID (i.e. slug).

-Unlike other Activity Stream pings, this is a Firefox Events telemetry event, and it is sent only for users enrolled in a Messaging System experiment.
+Unlike other Activity Stream pings, this is a Datalus Events telemetry event, and it is sent only for users enrolled in a Messaging System experiment.

 ```js
 {